Michelin Guide to Revoke Green Star Sustainability Award, Replace with Mindful Voices

 The Michelin Guide, aiming to appeal to younger generations, plans to scrap its Green Star to introduce Mindful Voices, a platform to recognize groundbreaking practices in gastronomy, hospitality, and wine production.
-Restaurants set to lose their Green Star accolades include high-profile establishments like Daylesford Organic Farm and Petersham Nurseries Café.
-The decision was announced amid pressure from some chefs and the rise of online reviewers and food influencer stars challenging Michelin's traditional authority in restaurant reviews.
+Restaurants set to lose their Green Star awards include high-profile establishments like Daylesford Organic Farm and Petersham Nurseries Café.
+The Michelin Guide underwent a makeover in 2020, after which it introduced this green-starred accolade, and its recent winners were awarded just three months ago.

 The Michelin Guide will retire the Green Star , its sustainability award that recognized high ethical and environmental standards in restaurants, starting from 2026.
 The Green Star aimed to reward restaurants using sustainable suppliers, avoiding waste, and using non-recyclable packaging.